timdj/basic_stats/README.txt

 README.txt
 ==========

-Module with basic stats functions and provide tokens with the stats.
-These tokens can also be used in text inputs when using token_filter module
+Module with basic stats token functions such as total number of nodes, total per content type and number of active users These tokens can then also be used in input filters when using token_filter module

-currently
-print basic_stats_number_nodes(); //returns total of active nodes print basic_stats_number_nodes($content_type); //returns total of nodes for that content_type

-print basic_stats_number_users(); returns total of active users
+print basic_stats_number_nodes(); //returns total of active nodes print basic_stats_number_nodes($content_type); //returns total of nodes for that content_type print basic_stats_number_users(); returns total of active users

-Basic stats also provides tokens for these

 CREDITS